What does “market intelligence” mean in today’s world, and how has it evolved?

 This exercise identified not only the plant-based proteins that were on the rise but also the specific product makeup that would best appeal to the target consumer.
 The explanation of why a plant-based protein was popular – because it was complete on its own – was key to developing a new product that would succeed.

 Without this modern product intelligence, the pet food brand could have possibly recognized an emerging protein with strong potential, but if they didn’t formulate their new product with that protein as the primary ingredient, they wouldn’t have been as successful.
 Modern market intelligence’s deep, contextualized data made it possible for the brand to develop a new plant-based protein product with confidence in its long-term potential.
+Read the case study and learn how Skai helped slash their time-to-market.

-The impact of modern market intelligence
+Impacts of modern market intelligence

 Modern market intelligence’s combined, rich data sets provide transformative insights that can answer crucial questions like: